lizanalab/bernenko2023exploring/README.md

 _column#2_ is a chromosome name,<br>
 _column#3_ is a modularity of the partition (not normalized).

-For details of implementation, see Section II.B "The GenLouvain algorithm -- detecting 3D communities in Hi-C data"
 ## Nestedness

 _Script location:_ ```methods/nestedness```<br>
 _Script name:_ ```nestedness_Nij_calculation```

 _Description:_ This Python script calculates the nestedness coefficient between two communities in a network based on their shared nodes.
 It also computes the expected number of shared nodes, probabilities, and various coefficients.
+For details, see Section II.C "Network nestedness" of the manuscript.<br>
+The code that implements formulae 3--10 is exported from the module ```methods/nestedness/utils/nestedness.py```

 _Input Parameters_<br>
 ```nodes_shared:``` Number of shared nodes between community i and community j.<br>